wloryo/intervwan/README.md

 VNET to Branch
 3. vwan yosemite westus -> vwan global VPN East Asia

 <img src="/6.3.png" width="40%">

 Connectability for both vwan is confirmed depend on the those ping test.

 ## Challenges
-1. There is a concern for the increasing latency (up to 350ms from eastus to eastus) for test #2.
+1. The increasing latency (up to 350ms from eastus to eastus) for test #2.
 Due to packet flow through a hairpin likely pass which increase the latency.

 <img src="/5.png" width="60%">

-There is one non-validated idea to improve the latency here is to use multiple c1000v to aggregate each pair region's vHub traffic only.
-But this will need to do the route fillter on each c1000v and will increase the complex for the operation. e.g.  vwan yosemite eastus -> C1000v@eastus -> vwan global eastus vwan yosemite westus -> C1000v@westus -> vwan global westus

 2. The c1000v is connected to both virtual wan as a "VPN site" which support up to 1 gbps throughput.
 This is a bandwidth over subscription design in the normal case.